 1966: Paul McCartney overdubbed his lead vocal for "When I'm Sixty-Four" at Abbey Road Studios in London.
 The Beatles then worked on a new John Lennon song--"Strawberry Fields Forever".

-1967: The Beatles released the album Magical Mystery Tour.
+1967: The Beatles released the album Magical Mystery Tour in the United States.

 1967: Traffic released the album Mr. Fantasy.